Rick Woolstenhulme Jr.

-Richard Robert Woolstenhulme Jr. (born September 20, 1979) is an American musician and the drummer of rock band Lifehouse.
+Richard Robert Woolstenhulme Jr. (born September 20, 1979) is an American musician who is the drummer of the alternative rock band Lifehouse.

 Early life and education

 Woolstenhulme graduated from Gilbert High School in 1998, where he played football during his sophomore and junior years.

 After his parents bought him a beat-up drum set Woolstenhulme started playing the drums; he was nine.
 He attended the Los Angeles Music Academy.

 Career

 Lifehouse

 While Woolstenhulme was in a music studio session, Lifehouse, then comprising Jason Wade and Sergio Andrade, was practicing in the adjacent room.
 Woolstenhulme, then playing with another band, bumped into them in the hallway.
 It was suggested that he check out Lifehouse, which was looking for a drummer to replace Jon "Diff" Palmer; in 2000, he joined the band.

 Woolstenhulme has since performed on each Lifehouse recording.

 Other musical work

 In addition to his work with Lifehouse, he has performed on numerous recordings, including those of Shawn Colvin, Rihanna, Leigh Nash, Rocco Deluca, Britney Spears, Dave Matthews, and Palo Alto.
 He has also toured with Pearl Jam in 2001, Matchbox Twenty in 2002, The Rolling Stones in 2003, and various headlining tours since 2000.
 Beginning in 2013, Woolstenhulme toured with the Goo Goo Dolls following the departure of Mike Malinin.